yumerov/credoweb-backend-task/README.md

 - Using php instead of yaml to save dev time
 - Using sql queries instead of Doctrine entities to save dev time
 - Using same database for dev and testing purposes
-- Using json instead of annotations to save dev time
+- Using json for swagger instead of annotations to save dev time
+- Not using transactions on save endpoints to save dev time

 ## Testing